joshfire/woodman/README.md

 # Woodman

-Woodman is a JavaScript logger utility that follows the architecture, terminology and API (where applicable) of the [log4j v2](http://logging.apache.org/log4j/2.x/) Apache project.
+Woodman is a **JavaScript logger utility** that follows the architecture, terminology and API (where applicable) of the [log4j v2](http://logging.apache.org/log4j/2.x/) Apache project.
 In particular, Woodman features:
 - a **logger hierarchy** to organize traces and disable log statements based on their module of origin.
 - **trace levels** similar to those exposed by the `console` object (log, info, warn, error)
 - **appenders** to change the destination where log events are sent without changing the code itself (the `console` comes to mind, but other destinations such as a rotating log file or a remote server using Web sockets are possible).
 New appenders can easily be created.
 - **layouts** to specify the format and structure of the log events sent to an appender: raw string, CSV, JSON, XML, whatever.
 New layouts can easily be created.
 - **filters** for more flexibility in the rules that determine which log events are sent to an appender and which are ignored.

-Woodman also includes a **precompiler** to remove all traces of Woodman from a given JavaScript file.
+Woodman also includes a **precompiler** to remove all traces of Woodman from a given JavaScript file or project.
 This is typically useful to build a version of an app that runs in a production environment where logging is not needed, where bytes are a scarce resource or where performances need to be at their best.
 See [Precompilation](#precompilation) for details.

 Woodman runs in Web browsers and in [node.js](http://nodejs.org) applications.
 The main distribution exposes a global `woodman` object if `window` is defined, a node.js module if `module.exports` is defined, and an [AMD module](http://requirejs.org/docs/whyamd.html#amd) if the `define` function is defined.
 [Other distributions](#available-distributions) that do not make assumptions about the underlying JavaScript runtime are available.